 Financial Assistance and Scholarship Information

-Each financial aid request is assessed in terms of financial need and funds availability.
-Each individual may be awarded scholarships or young adult rates for two retreats per calendar year.
+Each financial assistance request is assessed in terms of financial need and funds availability.
+Each individual may be awarded scholarships or young adult rates for a maximum of two retreats per calendar year.

 Spirit Rock Meditation Center offers a variety of types of financial support for residential retreats.

-The Mudita Scholarship provides a means for those who require financial assistance to attend a retreat.
+The Mudita Scholarship provides a means for any individual who requires financial assistance to attend a retreat.

-The Karuna Scholarship is specifically for those with serious medical conditions who require financial assistance to attend a retreat.
+The Karuna Scholarship is specifically for individuals with serious medical conditions who require financial assistance to attend a retreat.